I remember reading an article in the Financial Times a few years ago, that challenged companies to search for a new style of marketer.

-For global rollouts, an additional information concerning the comparison of similarities and differences between the customers in the local and future markets must also be considered.
-This is where trend following is of particular use, even if you haven’t developed future scenarios, as I recommend here.
+For global rollouts, additional information is required, including a comparison of the similarities and differences between the customers in the local and future markets.
+This is where trend following is of particular use, even if you haven’t (yet?) developed plausible future scenarios, as I recommend here.

 Let’s look at some of the latest trends which are growing across regions today.

 - I want it now!
-Consumers and shoppers want information where and when they need it.
+Consumers and shoppers want information – and their purchases too! – where and when they need it.
 This has been the case for years.
-But now they expect to get answers as well as making use of visual search that enables them to buy whatever they see, wherever they see it.
-Ikea Place offers shoppers the possibility to snap and then see an article in their home environment.
+But now they expect to get near-instantaneous answers to all their questions, sometimes using visual search to identify and buy whatever they see, wherever they see it.
+Ikea’s Place App offers shoppers the possibility to snap an article they like and then see it in their home environment.
 Ikea also offers a visual search function for shoppers to identify an item seen in a magazine or real life, and then find similar ones.
-Dulux’s Paint Colour Visualizer offers shoppers a similar service; you can try out paint colours virtually in your home to see how it will look with your furnishings, before you purchase it.
+Dulux’s Paint Colour Visualizer offers shoppers a similar service; you can try out paint colours virtually in your home to see how it will look with your furnishings before you purchase it.

-What does the product stand for in the eyes and minds of your customers?
-Do those in the new market have the same sensitivities as the ones in the local market where your product has met with success?
-Will the consumers in the new target market perceive the same benefits in the same way?
+What does your brand stand for in the eyes and minds of your customers?
+Will the consumers in the new target market perceive the same benefits in the same way as your current customers?

 - P&G’s Pampers was launched in Japan with the image of a stork which confused consumers.
 Whereas a stork is fabled to bring babies to parents in the west, this is not the case in Japan.

 - Mitsubishi (Pajero), Mazda (LaPuta) and Chevrolet (Nova) all had issues when rolling out their cars into Spanish speaking countries.
-Had they bothered to check the meaning of the model names in the local language, they would have avoided the negative connotations and the need to change their names after launch.
+Had they bothered to check the meaning of the model names in the local language, they would have avoided the negative connotations and the need to change the names of their vehicles after launch.

 One of the similarities that brings all consumers together is their basic human needs.
 Think parenting and wanting the best for your children, used by many, many brands, including Nestlé’s Nido and Unilever’s Omo / Persil.

-Or what about women and their frustration with not being considered as beautiful as the retouched models in their magazines, which is very successfully used by Unilever’s Dove?
+Or what about women and their frustration with not being considered as beautiful as the retouched models they see in their magazines, which is very successfully used by Unilever’s Dove?

-And how about men and their need to charm women, to affirm themselves, that is used by Lynx / Axe from – you’ve guessed it – Unilever, again.
+And how about men and their need to charm women, to affirm their appeal and attractiveness, that is used by Lynx / Axe from – you’ve guessed it – Unilever, again.
 (They really do know their consumers better than any other brand builder today and develop actionable insights for all their brands!)

 4. Can You Use Your Local Heritage?